mike99mac/ovos-tools/README.md

 ## The build

 The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22.04 inside an *enclosure*.
+Details and CNC G-code to build a *smart boombox* are here: https://github.com/mike99mac/ovos-tools/tree/main/gcode

-Later Raspberry Pi OS (aka Raspbian) versions 10 (buster) and 11 (bullseye) were tested.
+The Raspberry Pi OS (aka Raspbian) versions 10 (buster) and 11 (bullseye) were also tested.
 However, this code and these steps should be relatively portable to any hardware that can run any Linux.

 The overall steps to build an OVOS box are: